Murtagh sets the stage in the first book when, with only his bow, he killsdisembodies Durza, after said sorcerer defeated Eragon almost effortlessly.

 In previewing Book IV, Christopher Paolini actually used the term "crowning moment of awesomeness" in relation to Angela, stating “There is a lot more to Angela than meets the eye.
 If you like her, you’re in for a treat with Book Four.
 Angela gets several crowning moments of awesomeness therein.”

-Oromis and Glaedr not only battling Murtagh and Thorn above Gil'ead, but also holding their own before Galbatorix intervenes.
+Glaedr and his rider not only battling Murtagh and Thorn above Gil'ead, but also holding their own before Galbatorix intervenes.
 Another mention goes to the elves, who enter the war against the Empire not by marching to join the Varden or sending out messengers, but by capturing one of its major military bases.
 And then mocking frickin' Galbatorix.

 Only mentioned, but the Old Rider Thuviel, who magically converted some of his body's mass directly to energy in the Battle of Doru Areaba, horribly killing himself and poisoning his home with radiation, just to conceal the last dragon eggs and Eldunarya from Galbatorix.

-For those out there who don't know what this means, this guy basically just turned himself in a frickin' nuclear bomb.
-A nuclear bomb.
+For those out there who don't know what this means, he basically just turned himself into nuclear bomb.

 Murtagh using the True Name of the Ancient Language to strip away Galbatorix's wards.